-- To promote sexual and reproductive health and raise awareness to the public. - To prevent ill-health in the area of sexual and reproductive health. - To educate the public in respect to all issues relating to sexual and reproductive health. - To provide clinical, education and training services to attain the objectives of True. - To raise and secure sufficient funds for the advancement of the objectives of True.
+- To promote sexual and reproductive health and raise awareness to the public. - To prevent ill-health in the area of sexual and reproductive health. - To educate the public in respect to all issues relating to sexual and reproductive health. - To provide clinical, education and training services to attain the objectives of True. - To provide counselling services to those impacted by sexual violence and assault. - To provide and maintain a financially sustainable service. - To raise and secure sufficient funds for the advancement of the objectives of True.